yosefkirkcohen/lab-1-about-me-quiz/README.md

 8) Consider your data model.
 What objects will you be using?
 What are the key/value pairs?
 What arrays do you need?
 What needs to live in local storage?
 9) Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.

+## Let's make a plan

+HTML

+Title
+Block of text
+Quiz Button
+Results Space

+Events

+Quiz Button Click
+    -What happens?
+    Prompts asking questions
+    Write the results in result space

+State
+You need a counter for the correct answers